 Urinalysis and fecal exams help determine the presence of abnormalities and disease.
 They can be done as part of routine wellness checks or as diagnostic tools for illness.

 Routine Dental Care

 Routine dental care is imperative to maintain good oral health and prevent serious dental problems.
 We perform regular exams and cleanings as well as extractions.
 We work with owners to create dental care plans that keep their pets’ pearlies as healthy as possible.

 Radiographs are essential diagnostic tools.
 They allows us to find and evaluate fractured bones, bladder stones, tumors, orthopedic disorders, and swallowed objects.

-CBC, Thyroid and Heartworm Testing
+CBC, Thyroid, Heartworm Testing and Chemistry

 A CBC (complete blood count) is a blood test that measures the number, size, and appearance of red and white blood cells and platelets.
 Paired with medical history, a physical exam, and lifestyle information, a CBC can give us a picture of an animal’s overall health